- Type 1 vs. Type 2

 What are the signs and symptoms of low blood sugar (hypoglycemia)?

 Type 2 diabetes is a condition of blood sugar dysregulation.
 In general blood sugar is too high, but it also can be too low.
-This can happen if you take medications then skip a meal.
+This can happen if you take your diabetes medications then skip a meal.
 Blood sugar also can rise very quickly after a high glycemic index meal, and then fall a few hours later, plummeting into hypoglycemia (low blood sugar).
 The signs and symptoms of hypoglycemia can include

 - Feeling dizzy or light-headed